 28 Oct - 04 Nov 2024

-I've been on sabbatical to celebrate two birthdays and Halloween, make my daughter a witch's dream-catcher, carve a jack-o-lantern, paint a Haewood conjecture mug, give some haircuts, and design a holiday card.
+I've been on sabbatical to celebrate two birthdays and Halloween, make my daughter a witch's dream-catcher, carve a jack-o-lantern, paint a Heawood conjecture mug, give some haircuts, and design a holiday card.
 The art that has simply demanded my attention.
 The projects creep up onto my shoulder and whisper into my ear, "If not for you, I will never exist."

 ------------------------------------------------------------------------------------------